vanshp17/t20-world-cup-analysis/README.md

-Sure, here’s the updated documentation without the requirements part:

----

 # T20 World Cup Analysis

 This repository contains the code for analyzing and predicting scores in T20 World Cup matches using machine learning techniques.
 The project includes data collection, data extraction, feature extraction, and a Streamlit application for interactive predictions.